 An Unfair Model of Pay Creates a Dangerous Situation

 One of the main problems driving the trucking shortage is the method by which truck drivers receive compensation.
 Truck drivers often receive pay by miles logged, not by the hour.
 It’s not difficult to see how this could pose a danger to serious drivers – the pay model essentially encourages truck drivers to speed to make more money.
 Additionally, this model of pay does not account for breakdowns, traffic, and other unforeseen circumstances that could cause a truck driver to delay delivery.

 Few companies pay by the hour, but research on the subject is telling.
 According to Dupre Logistics, one of the only pay-by-the-hour trucking companies in the nation, their crash numbers plummeted after switching models.
 They pay by the hour, not the mile, which allows their drivers to complete shorter stints on the road.
 This allows them to be compliant with federal regulations and provide a desirable work environment for their employees.
 In fact, they’re not suffering the effects of the trucking shortage at all – they have a waiting list for employees.

 What’s the Solution?

 The federal government estimates that the nation is short around 35,000 truckers.
-Perhaps switching the mode of pay is the best way to change this.
+Perhaps switching the mode of payment is the best way to change this.
 By allowing truckers to work by the hour, they could drive in shorter shifts while making the same amount of money.
 This would discourage duty-hour violations, discourage speeding, and create an emphasis on trucker well-being.
 As a result, truckers could drive more carefully, experience less fatigue, and contribute to fewer accidents.
-Considering that commercial vehicle accidents often involve serious or fatal injury, it seems like a choice worth considering.
+Considering that commercial vehicle and truck accidents often involve serious or fatal injury, it seems like a choice worth considering.